oblador/react-native-vector-image/README.md

 To add dark mode to your image, create a new file with an `.dark.svg` extension, ie `image.svg` = light and `image.dark.svg` = dark.

 ### Step 2: generate native assets

+This takes a while as metro has to go through all the code to find the imported SVGs.

 ```sh
 yarn react-native-vector-image generate